speedypotato/Pocket-SDVX/README.md

 - 20mm knobs can be picked up for much cheaper if you opt for ones that are not all aluminum.
 - Can't get Bourns encoders?
 Sorry, I have yet to find a good alternative.
 - Vinyl skin alternative?
 Print out layer2.png on paper, cut it out, and glue it on.
 Can also try laminating with packing tape for more durability.
+- Cherry MX O-Ring Dampers can be used for a quieter and softer bottom-out.
+I had to put 2 on FX-L and FX-R each for dampening to work.
+The rest of the keycaps have 1 O-Ring.

 ## Miscellaneous Info
 - The fancy looking knobs I used for Pocket SDVX #14: https://www.amazon.com/gp/product/B07PQ5H6MF/